AdaCore/learn/intro_to_ada.rst

 Tasking
 =======

 Tasks and protected objects allow for implementing concurrency in Ada.
-This following sections explain those concepts in more details.
+The following sections explain those concepts in more details.

 Tasks